-English Premier League giants Liverpool boast a curiously rich history with the Bundesliga.
-In addition to Jürgen Klopp on the touchline, the Reds have several players in their ranks with a Bundesliga past which has helped to shape their careers.
+UEFA Champions League finalists Liverpool boast a curiously rich history with the Bundesliga.
+In addition to Jürgen Klopp on the touchline, the Reds have several players in their ranks with a Bundesliga past.

 It all started back in 1977 when England star Kevin Keegan signed for Hamburg.
 The striker was one of the great Bundesliga signings of the late '70s, winning the Ballon d’Or twice during his time with HSV.
 His move was the precursor for a relationship between the Merseyside club and the Bundesliga that lives on to this day.

-Five members of the current Liverpool squad have spent time in the Bundesliga.
-Some more than others, and most of them moving to the UEFA Champions League finalists because of their exploits in the German top flight: Roberto Firmino (Hoffenheim), Joel Matip (Schalke), Naby Keïta (RB Leipzig), Xherdan Shaqiri (Bayern Munich), and Divock Origi (Wolfsburg).
+Seven members of the current Liverpool squad have spent time in the Bundesliga.
+Some more than others, and most of them moving to the 2021/22 UEFA Champions League finalists because of their exploits in the German top flight: Roberto Firmino (Hoffenheim), Ibrahima Konate (RB Leipzig), Joel Matip (Schalke), Loris Karius (Mainz, Union Berlin) Naby Keita (RB Leipzig), Thiago (Bayern Munich), and Divock Origi (Wolfsburg).

 Can and Firmino paved the way